maiakhoa/wd_s/root/README.md

 # Pre-Installation

-Basic knowledge of the command line and the following dependencies are required to use wd_s:
+Basic knowledge of the command line and the following dependencies are required to use {%= prefix %}:

 * [Ruby](https://www.ruby-lang.org/en/documentation/installation/)
 * [Node](http://nodejs.org/)